DoctorWkt/SwiVM/journal.md

 I now need to wrap my head around the signed/unsigned operations in Verilog.
 I found a great paper on them here:
 [http://www.tumbush.com/published_papers/Tumbush%20DVCon%2005.pdf](http://www.tumbush.com/published_papers/Tumbush%20DVCon%2005.pdf).

+OK, I've implemented something for the signed/unsigned operations.
+I've also moved *puts()* into `lib/libc.h` and added a *vwrite()* function so that I can use it instead of the *write()* system call.
+Now I can *printf()*.

+The code is as the point where I need to make/get some C test programs that will exercise the user-mode instructions and verify that the Verilog code works.